When to use gross earnings in calculations

 - the first week of compensation payable by the employer under s98 of the Accident Compensation Act 2001

 - any other payments that are required to be made under the terms of the employment agreement.

-Gross earnings don’t generally include:
+What gross earnings don’t generally include

 - any weekly compensation payable under the Accident Compensation Act 2001 that the employer doesn’t have to make